 3. Controllers – Spring REST web service controller

-In the design mode, Studio supports hot deployment of changes and completely relieves developer from compilation and code-generation aspects.
-Internally, Studio uses Maven based application build process, which makes the necessary application runtime dependencies to be included in the POM file and provides an option to export entire Studio-built application as Maven project.
+In the design mode, Studio supports hot deployment of changes and completely relieves developers from compilation and code-generation aspects.
+Internally, Studio uses the Maven-based application build process, which makes the necessary application runtime dependencies to be included in the POM file and provides an option to export the entire Studio-built application as a Maven project.

 Designing the domain model

-WaveMaker Studio provides a very comprehensive domain model or schema designer, which supports dialect mappings to the underneath database and provides modelling the relationships as well.
+WaveMaker Studio provides a very comprehensive domain model or schema designer, which supports dialect mappings to the underneath database and provides modeling the relationships as well.

-Domain model objects are auto generated from the database schema, with JPA annotations and respective database mappings.
-Getter and Setters are auto-generated with the corresponding column mappings, relationship and join column mappings.
-Domain model objects are plain POJOs without any dependency on WaveMaker runtime library.
+Domain model objects are auto-generated from the database schema, with JPA annotations and respective database mappings.
+Getter and Setters are auto-generated with the corresponding column mappings, relationship, and join column mappings.
+Domain model objects are plain POJOs without any dependency on the WaveMaker runtime library.

 Separation of layers for extensibility and integration

-API-centric approach as a first step to application design
+API-centric approach as the first step to application design

-For every domain model object web service controller is generated based on Spring REST, with appropriate path mappings.
-For database services, REST controller exposes CRUD operations and query execution methods automatically and the visibility of these APIs can be configured through API designer.
+For every domain model object, the web service controller is generated based on Spring REST, with appropriate path mappings.
+For database services, the REST controller exposes CRUD operations and query execution methods automatically and the visibility of these APIs can be configured through API designer.